A Band Called O

-A Band Called O were a band from Jersey, Channel Islands.
+A Band Called O was a band from Jersey, Channel Islands.
 Originally known as The Parlour Band, playing progressive rock, they renamed to A Band Called O for two albums on CBS/Epic and later to The O Band for further albums with UA.
 Despite issuing five albums, on three major labels, and being championed by John Peel, for whom they recorded four Peel Sessions, they had no chart success; but were a popular live act, who toured Britain and Europe.

+Derek Ballard is now retired and lives with his wife in Bremen, Germany.